gurkanucar/lockPcWithPhone-android/README.md

 ## Features

-- ✅ Add profile your different networks
+- ✅ Add profile for your different networks
 - ✅ Lock, sleep of power off your computer from phone
 - ✅ Send weblink, it will automatically open
 - ✅ Send Clipboard data to your computer
 - ✅ Send info message like a notification
-- ☐ Receive data from computer
+- ▢ Receive data from computer
-- ☐ Simulate key press
+- ▢ Simulate key press

  ## 1. Add a new profile